 - 1. Opening, Prize-giving and Closing Ceremonies may follow local custom but they must include the procedure set forth in the following paragraphs. - The representative of the FEI, or if no representative is present, the President of the Ground Jury must be invited to participate in the Opening, Prize-giving and Closing Ceremonies of all FEI Championships and FEI World CupTM Finals. - 3.
-Unless the relevant Sports Rules provide otherwise, all Athletes invited to be present at a Prize-giving ceremony must remain mounted on the Horses on which they have competed, or on their carriages.
+Unless (a) the relevant Sports Rules provide otherwise, or (b) safety considerations warrant otherwise as determined by the President of the Ground Jury, all Athletes invited to be present at a Prize-giving ceremony must remain mounted on the Horses on which they have competed, or on their carriages.
 If a podium is used for the ceremony (as for the Olympic Games), the prize winners may be asked to dismount.
 The Ground Jury should have the ability to approve a substitution in the interest of either safety or horse welfare. - 4.
 The FEI representative, or the Foreign Judge, must present the FEI Medals and Trophies before any other prizes are presented by the OC or sponsors. - 5.
 Opportunities should be taken at these ceremonies and during the course of the Event to mention that the Event is under the patronage of the FEI. - 6.
 The Prize-giving Ceremony for FEI Championships must take place immediately after the end of the Competition. - OCs should avoid the necessity for Horses to stand for long periods before and during these ceremonies.